How To Compute Expected Frequency

 • Σ = summation across all categories

 A large chi-square value indicates a significant difference between observed and expected frequencies, suggesting a relationship between the variables under investigation.
 The calculated chi-square value is then compared to a critical value from the chi-square distribution, considering the degrees of freedom, to determine the statistical significance (p-value).
-A small p-value (typically below 0.05) suggests that the difference between observed and expected frequencies is unlikely to be due to chance alone.
+Practically speaking, a small p-value (typically below 0.
+05) suggests that the difference between observed and expected frequencies is unlikely to be due to chance alone.

 Interpreting Expected Frequencies

 Expected frequencies provide a crucial benchmark against which to compare observed data.
 Significant deviations between observed and expected frequencies often indicate a noteworthy phenomenon worthy of further investigation.
-However, it's important to remember that:
+That said, make sure to remember that:

 • Expected frequencies are theoretical values: They represent what is expected based on probability, not what will necessarily be observed.